krishg4/rcos-status-updates/fall_2018/week_03.md

 ## Last Week's Accomplishments

-Didn't do much this week
+Didn't do much this week as I was focused more on schoolwork

 ## This Week's Plan

-Transform from Django's authentication system to the CAS authentication system
+Learn how to transform from Django's authentication system to the CAS authentication system, probably will focus on reading up on django's syntax for its internal login system.

 ## Anything Blocking?